Competition and Defining Your Dropshipping Niche

 A niche is a place in the market where one or more of the following is true:

-- There’s a need for unique, specialized products.
+- There’s a need for unique, specialised products.

 - There are particular types of consumers who need those products.